-The Design Review Committee requires the installation of a standardized mailbox and address plaque prior to final site inspection and release of the Lot Development Deposit (LDD).
-The Design Review Committee has approved a vendor and style for the acquisition of the mailbox and address plaque.
-The payment for the mailbox/address plaque, their installation, and maintenance is the responsibility of each lot owner.
+The Design Review Committee requires the installation of a standardized mailbox prior to final site inspection and release of the Lot Development Deposit (LDD).
+The Design Review

+Committee has approved a vendor and style for the acquisition of the mailbox.
+The payment for the mailbox and its installation is the responsibility of lot owner.